kubeflow/website/content/en/docs/components/training/tftraining.md

 implementation of TFJob is in [`tf-operator`](https://github.com/kubeflow/tf-operator).

+**Note**: TFJob doesn't work in a user namespace by default because of Istio [automatic sidecar injection](https://istio.io/v1.3/docs/setup/additional-setup/sidecar-injection/#automatic-sidecar-injection).
+In order to get TFJob running, it needs annotation `sidecar.istio.io/inject: "false"` to disable it for TFJob pods.

 A TFJob is a resource with a YAML representation like the one below (edit to use the container image and command for your own training code):

 ```yaml